May 31, 2023

 Image Credit: Taylor Callery

-The American political scientist Joseph Nye once said: “A country may obtain the outcomes it wants in world politics because other countries – admiring its values, emulating its example, aspiring to its level of prosperity and openness – want to follow it.”
-These revolutionary notions of diplomacy and soft power seemed implausible when they were introduced in the late 1980s at the peak of tensions between the Soviet Union and the West.
-Yet, even before Nye and the fall of the Berlin Wall in 1989, the Iron Curtain had been pierced by American television and movies.
-And in today’s globalized world, soft power is the “new great game” for global influence.
+The American political scientist Joseph Nye once said: “A country may obtain the outcomes it wants in world politics because other countries–admiring its values, emulating its example, aspiring to its level of prosperity and openness–want to follow it.”
+These revolutionary ideas on soft power initially seemed far-fetched in the late 1980s, a period marked by heightened tensions between the Soviet Union and the West.
+However, it is now widely acknowledged that even before Nye and the fall of the Berlin Wall in 1989, American television and movies had already breached the Iron Curtain.
+And in today’s globalized world, soft power has evolved into the “new great game” for global influence.
 It is Disney’s vast catalog of movies showcasing America’s embrace of weirdness and diversity that led me here.
-It is K-pop boybands like BTS that had a generation of young people rally behind the concept of soft masculinity and broaden the idea of manhood.
-It is anime-induced tourism that became a driving force of Japan’s economic growth over the past two decades.
+It is K-pop boybands like BTS that have galvanized a generation of young people to rally behind the concept of soft masculinity and broaden the idea of manhood.
+It is anime-induced tourism that has become a driving force of Japan’s economic growth over the past two decades.

 Indeed, it is also what China has been attempting to accomplish over the last decade.
-According to David Shambaugh of George Washington University, China has spent $10 billion a year on soft power.
-This is more than the combined government spending of the US, UK, France, Germany, and Japan on soft power.
-But China still ranks 27th in the extensively conferred Soft Power 30 Index
+According to David Shambaugh of George Washington University, China has allocated $10 billion annually to soft power initiatives—surpassing the combined government spending of the US, UK, France, Germany, and Japan on such endeavors.
+Despite this substantial investment, China finds itself in the 27th place in the widely recognized Soft Power 30 Index.

 Why does China struggle to win hearts and minds abroad?
 Why is it still “uncool” in the international arena?

-Nonetheless, Nye sees these efforts as nothing more than thinly-veiled expressions of hard power since this so-called “soft power” comes with a very hard edge.
-One of the reasons why the United States has wielded soft power with such success on the world stage for so long is due to the preeminent role of multilateralism in its foreign policy.
+Nonetheless, Nye sees these efforts as nothing more than thinly veiled manifestations of hard power, contending that this so-called “soft power” is accompanied by a distinctly forceful undertone.
+The sustained success of the United States in wielding soft power globally can be attributed, in part, to the central role of multilateralism in its foreign policy.
 By binding nations together through shared values and concerns and giving small powers a voice, other countries do not feel as threatened by the United States’ supremacy.
 According to Nye, “The multilateralism of American pre-eminence was a key to its longevity because it reduced the incentives for constructing countervailing alliances.”
 In contrast, rather than seeking to achieve influence by creating international networks, communicating compelling narratives, and upholding international rules and norms, the CCP utilizes the traditional “carrot-and-stick” strategy in its foreign policy.

 The world has seen this time after time.
 We saw it when China imposed trade sanctions on Norway in 2010 for honoring the imprisoned dissident Liu Xiaobo with the Nobel Peace Prize.
 We saw it when Beijing threatened to ban exports of German cars to China in 2019 on “safety” grounds if Berlin excluded Chinese firm Huawei from building Germany’s 5G communications network.
-We saw it when China took a series of trade actions against the Australian export sector throughout 2020 after Australia sought an international inquiry into the origins of Covid-19.
+We saw it when China took a series of trade actions against the Australian export sector throughout 2020 after Australia sought an international inquiry into the origins of COVID-19.
 We saw it in October 2022 when Muslim-majority countries such as Qatar, United Arab Emirates, Indonesia, and Pakistan voted against a motion that the UN Human Rights Council in Geneva should hold a debate on China’s human rights violations in Xinjiang, since these countries are profiting from billions of dollars in Chinese investments through China’s BRI program.
-Above all else, China’s power comes from its economic might; it comes from having a domestic market of 1.4 billion people; and it comes from economic coercion.
-Other countries fall in line not because of China’s benign foreign policy, but because they don’t want to be shut out of its lucrative market.
+Above all else, China’s influence comes from its formidable economic prowess, fueled by a massive domestic market of 1.4 billion people and wielded through economic coercion.
+Nations align themselves with China not due to the country’s benign foreign policy but rather to avoid exclusion from its highly lucrative market.

-When Joseph Nye wrote about soft power, he argued that governments could not manufacture it and that much of America’s had originated from its civil society: “everything from universities and foundations to Hollywood and pop culture.”
-Conversely, the CCP does not trust this connected world of the internet and its leaderless attribute.
-It does not trust a world where a new generation of political leaders could cultivate their support through impetuous worldwide debates.
-A world where celebrities could chime in on diverse topics and deftly engage in dialogue on business, politics, and social discourse.
-A world like that seems too volatile.
+When delving into the concept of soft power, Joseph Nye contended that its genesis wasn’t something governments could artificially create.
+In the case of America, a substantial portion of its soft power emanated from its civil society—“everything from universities and foundations to Hollywood and pop culture.”
+Conversely, the CCP exhibits a lack of trust in non-state actors and remains wary of the interconnected landscape of the internet, particularly its leaderless nature.
+The CCP is skeptical of a world where a new wave of political leaders could garner support through impetuous worldwide debates, and where celebrities could chime in on diverse topics and deftly engage in dialogue on business, politics, and social discourse.
+Such a dynamic world seems too volatile for their comfort.

-Without a doubt, due to how the censorship apparatus works in China, creativity that would have otherwise flourished in unfettered and free-thinking societies is suffocated and stifled.
-Anything that does not align with the CCP’s ideologies is not allowed in the media.
-Things like men’s earrings and tattoos, which are a bedrock of pop culture fashion trends, are banned since they go against the “core socialist values.”
-In 2014, President Xi Jinping called for artists to “carry forward the banner of the Socialist core value system” and “use true-to-life images to tell people what they should affirm and praise, and what they must oppose and deny.”
-Even though the statement did not discriminate between genres of arts, the rock scene was most impacted, particularly in cities like Beijing which has a lively music scene but has some of its venues shut down.
+Undoubtedly, the stifling grip of China’s censorship apparatus quashes the creative expression that would otherwise thrive in unfettered and free-thinking societies.
+This tightly controlled environment ensures that anything diverging from the CCP’s ideologies is swiftly disallowed in the media.
+Even seemingly innocuous elements of pop culture fashion, such as men’s earrings and tattoos, find themselves on the blacklist, deemed incompatible with the “core socialist values.”
+In 2014, President Xi Jinping issued a directive urging artists to “carry forward the banner of the Socialist core value system” and “use true-to-life images to tell people what they should affirm and praise, and what they must oppose and deny.”
+Although the statement did not explicitly discriminate between different art genres, its impact was most keenly felt in the rock scene.
+Cities like Beijing, renowned for their vibrant music scenes, saw some of their venues shuttered, highlighting the tangible consequences of such directives on artistic expression.

 This phenomenon is best illustrated by one of my all-time favorite novels, Grandmaster of Demonic Cultivation (魔道祖师), written by the Chinese author Mo Xiang Tong Xiu.
 The novel is a danmei, a genre of literature that features romantic relationships between male characters.
-However, when it was adapted into a live-action series by Tencent Penguin Pictures, a Chinese production company, the trope went from the two male protagonists being love interests to platonic “best friends” who would do everything for each other.
-This is a prime example of chopping and changing what is essential to the integrity of a work and forcing it to fit the political ideology of the party.
+However, when adapted into a live-action series by Tencent Penguin Pictures, a Chinese production company, the dynamic between the two male protagonists underwent a significant change.
+What was originally a portrayal of them as love interests transformed into a depiction of platonic “best friends” willing to go to great lengths for each other.
+This is a poignant example of altering and distorting elements essential to a work’s integrity to align with the party’s political ideology.

-Ultimately, China’s authoritarian political system is the biggest obstacle to the positive image that the CCP yearns for.
-What the party fails to acknowledge is that, regardless of the country’s economic growth, its endeavor for soft power will be an uphill battle so long as its political system prevents the development of freedom and ingenuity and forbids its people from interacting directly with everyone else.
+In essence, the primary impediment to the positive image sought by the CCP is China’s authoritarian political system.
+The party overlooks a crucial reality—irrespective of the nation’s economic strides, the pursuit of soft power remains a formidable challenge as long as the political framework hinders the cultivation of freedom, stifles ingenuity, and restricts direct interaction among its people and the global community.
 At the end of the day, China cannot simply buy love.
 It cannot merely throw money around and expect to see progress.
 Soft power needs to be earned.

 “Water is the softest thing, yet it can penetrate mountains and earth.
 This shows clearly the principle of softness overcoming hardness.”
-I doubt Lao Tzu was able to conceptualize something like 21st-century international politics, diplomacy, or a globalized world when he wrote this, but he certainly could understand the strength of soft power because “what is soft is strong.”
+I doubt Lao Tzu was able to conceptualize something like 21st-century international politics, diplomacy, or a globalized world when he wrote this, but his wisdom resonates with the understanding of the potency of soft power, for “what is soft is strong.”
 If China ever hopes to be cool, it needs to let the water run through and “cool” off the Great Firewall a bit.
 “That would mean loosening draconian restraints at home and reducing efforts to control opinion abroad.
 Only then could the country tap its enormous reserves of unrealized soft power,” as David Shambaugh put it.

 Leave a Reply